 From 18th century purpose-built concert halls to former churches and sporting stadiums, Edinburgh is home to an array of top notch live music venues.

-Take a look at our round up of the best venues to enjoy Edinburgh’s bumper live music experience….
+Take a look at our round-up of the best venues to enjoy Edinburgh’s bumper live music experience.

 The Queen's Hall

-Situated on Clerk Street, The Queen's Hall started life as Hope Park Chapel which was built in 1823 and continued as a place of worship until 1976.
+Situated on Clerk Street, the Queen’s Hall started life as Hope Park Chapel which was built in 1823 and continued as a place of worship until 1976.

 That same year, the Scottish Baroque Ensemble (now the Scottish Ensemble), the Scottish Philharmonic Singers and the Scottish Chamber Orchestra were searching for performance premises.
 With its lofty ceiling and perfect acoustics, the former church was ideal.
 An appeal was launched in 1977 and after raising £850,000 to convert the church to a concert hall, The Queen's Hall was officially opened by Queen Elizabeth II on 6 July 1979.